Tim Scott says presidents can't end birthright citizenship for children of undocumented immigrants

 Scott on Friday echoed that criticism, blaming the Biden administration for the record levels of unlawful border crossings in recent years.
 He promised to deploy additional border agents and immigration judges to review asylum cases if elected, and to end a Biden administration policy of processing migrants at ports of entry along the southern border if they secure an appointment through a phone app known as CBP One.

 "If I was president of the United States, we would delete the app," Scott said.
-"Watching our border be insecure, unsafe and wide open is a problem that is colossal."
+"Watching our border be insecure, unsafe and wide open is a problem that's colossal."

 The Biden administration has argued it has sought to manage migrant crossings in a humane way.
 The record levels of illegal border entries in recent years, it has said, have been fueled by a mass displacement crisis in Latin America that has seen millions of people flee crisis-stricken countries like Cuba, Haiti, Nicaragua and Venezuela.